leafo/gifine/README.md

 Most of these things should be able to be installed from your package manager

+The recorded frames recorded aren't automatically cleaned up.
+You can find them in your `/tmp` dir if you want to reload a session.
+Use the *load directory* button on the initial screen.

 ## Install

     luarocks install --server=http://luarocks.org/dev gifine